slatedocs/slate/source/includes/_objects.md

 # Objects

-Mifiel data is structured around 3 main types of objects: Document, Certificate and Signature.
+Mifiel data is structured around 3 main types of objects: Documents, Certificates and Signatures.
 You’ll find these objects in the format described below.

 <aside class="info">
   The <b>Date</b> type is always in <b>Coordinated Universal Time (UTC)</b>.